 I think you have answered my query mostly, by your first comment.

 I believe from Harrison’s blurb, that these springs function as part of the comfort upholstery. ( Am I right?)
 So the main question is, I wonder if you are able to comment on whether these tend to give more or less comfort as compared to a similarly priced mattress with a similar amount of support, but with more wadding instead of the Posturefil & HD springs?
+We have a really detailed article on HD springs here.

 What I’d also like to find out, is, what the supposed roles of the two items are.
 (Just because I’m intrigued) They come in various combinations, and with variations in the wadding, throughout the mattress quality / price range.
 They must be different to each other.
 Or is this perhaps a perceived Worth / Price thing?